 Currently, Illig serves as a member of the Executive Committee of the Heart of America Council of Boy Scouts of America.
-In addition, he and Cerner Chairman and CEO Neal Patterson, along with others, are co-owners of Kansas City’s Major League Soccer franchise, Sporting KC.
+In addition, he is a co-owner of Kansas City’s Major League Soccer franchise, Sporting KC.
 He is also a member of the board of directors of the Stowers Institute.

 In 1991, the Ernst & Young accounting firm honored Illig and Patterson as Entrepreneurs of the Year.
 Prior to co-founding Cerner in 1979, he was a system consultant and manager with Arthur Andersen & Co. in Kansas City, Mo.
 He is a graduate of the University of Kansas with a degree in accounting and business administration.